nirajphutane/Jetpack_Compose_Side_Effects/README.md

 🟣 LaunchedEffect is a Composable function that runs immediately during composition, but normal callbacks from Compose UI components are non-Composable.
 Calling LaunchedEffect from such callbacks will cause a compile-time error.

 🟣 On the other hand, rememberCoroutineScope() is declared inside a Composable during composition and returns a CoroutineScope instance that can be used later.
 This allows you to safely launch coroutines in non-Composable callbacks while still being lifecycle-aware.
+So, rememberCoroutineScope is typically used for handling events like gesture listeners.

 🟣 When to use:
   - If you need to start a coroutine automatically during composition, use LaunchedEffect.